 Conventional dentures are fabricated by having a mold for them made before you get all of your teeth pulled, and are placed after all of your teeth have been removed.
 If the extractions are performed outside of his office, he coordinates with the Oral Surgeon and may wait for your gums to heal after the extractions for about 4-6 weeks.
 During that time, you go without teeth.
 Once your gums have healed, he will place your dentures to fit over your gums perfectly.

 With immediate dentures, you don’t have to go without teeth.
 Dr. Stein will fabricate the denture before he extracts your teeth, and then have the denture placed immediately after the extractions are performed.
 This is Dr. Stein’s preferred method for dealing with a denture case.

 Partial dentures do not replace all of your teeth.
 Instead, they replace just some of them.
-If you still have a few natural teeth, Dr. Stein may recommend partial dentures to allow you to keep them and avoid extractions.
+If you still have a few natural teeth, Dr. Stein may recommend partial dentures to allow you to keep those teeth and avoid extractions.
 You can get metal, acrylic, or nylon partial dentures.
 Nylon is the most common.

 If you’re missing multiple teeth, consider getting a partial denture to:

 When you come to Stein Dental Care for your consultation, Dr. Stein helps you decide which type of dentures you should get and whether you’ll need extractions.

 Caring for your dentures isn’t quite the same as an oral hygiene routine, but Dr. Stein can teach you everything you need to know.
 To make your partial or complete dentures last and keep them looking great, follow all instructions closely.